Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Gap

 \section{Minimizing Maximum Gap}

-In earlier sections we focussed on the number of gaps in the schedule.
+In the earlier sections we focussed on the number of gaps in the schedule.
 For certain applications, the \emph{size} of the gaps is also of interest.
 In this section we will study the problem where the objective is to minimize the maximum gap in the schedule.
-Such schedules will tend to produce many short gaps, which may be useful in applications discussed in Section~\ref{sec: maximizing the number of gaps}, where a good schedule should leave some gaps between high-priority jobs, to allow other jobs to access the processor.
+Such schedules tend to spread the jobs more uniformly over the time range and produce many gaps, which may be useful in applications discussed in Section~\ref{sec: maximizing the number of gaps}, where a good schedule should leave some gaps between high-priority jobs, to allow other jobs to access the processor.
+This could also be useful in temperature control of the processor (see the discussion at the end of Section~\ref{sec: final comments}).

 The general setting is as before.
 We have an instance $\calJ$ consisting of $n$ unit jobs, where job $j$ has release time $r_j$ and deadline $d_j\ge r_j$.
-The objective is to compute a schedule of all jobs that minimizes the maximum gap size, or to report that no feasible schedule exists.
+As explained in Section~\ref{sec: preliminaries}, we can assume that $\calJ$ is feasible.
+The objective is to compute a schedule of all jobs that minimizes the maximum gap size.

 Interestingly, this problem is structurally different from these in the previous sections, because now, intuitively, a good schedule should spread the jobs more-or-less evenly in time.
-For example, if we have $n$ jobs released at $0$ and with deadline $D \gg n$, with a tight job at the beginning and a tight job at the end, we would then schedule them at times $i \frac{D}{n-1}$.
-In contrast, the algorithms in Sections~\ref{sec: minimizing number of gaps}--\ref{sec: min gaps with throughput requirement} attempted to group the jobs into a small number of batches.
-Similar to the objective in Section~\ref{sec: maximizing the number of gaps}, a schedule that minimizes the maximum gap size will typically create many gaps, but, as can be seen in Figure~\ref{fig: example max gaps}, these two objective functions will produce, in general, different schedules.
+For example, if we have $n-2$ jobs released at $0$, all with deadline $D \gg n$, plus two more tight jobs $1$ and $n$ in time slots $0$ and $D$, respectively, then we should schedule the non-tight jobs $j = 2,3,...,n-1$ at time slots $\approx (j-1) \frac{D}{n-1}$.
+In contrast, the algorithms in Sections~\ref{sec: maximizing throughput with budget for gaps} and~\ref{sec: min gaps with throughput requirement} attempted to group the jobs into a small number of blocks.
+Similar to the objective in Section~\ref{sec: maximizing the number of gaps}, a schedule that minimizes the maximum gap size will typically create many gaps, but, as can be seen in Figure~\ref{fig: example max gaps}, these two objective functions will in general produce different schedules.

 In this section we give an $O(n^2\log n)$-time algorithm for computing schedules that minimize the maximum gap.
 We first give an algorithm for the continuous model, and then extend it to the discrete model.